onthegomap/planetiler/ARCHITECTURE.md

       then emit a polygon source feature with the reconstructed geometry if successful

-Then, for each [SourceFeature](planetiler-core/src/main/java/com/onthegomap/planetiler/reader/SourceFeature.java), render vector tile features according to the [Profile](planetiler-core/src/main/java/com/onthegomap/planetiler/Profile.java) in a worker thread (default 1 per core):
+Then, for each [SourceFeature](planetiler-core/src/main/java/com/onthegomap/planetiler/reader/SourceFeature.java), generate vector tile features according to the [Profile](planetiler-core/src/main/java/com/onthegomap/planetiler/Profile.java) in a worker thread (default 1 per core):